HenrikSamuelsson/Introduction_to_Java_Programming/Chapter_23/Checkpoint_Ch_23.md

 3. Recursively apply the above steps to the sub-array of elements with smaller values and separately to the sub-array of elements with greater values.

 The time complexity for a merge sort is O(nlogn).

+## 23.14 ##
+The return value will be null when invoking the remove method if the heap is empty.